 Sun style (孫氏) of Sun Lutang (1861–1932)

-Summarizing the Origin of Tai Chi
+Summarizing the Tai Chi Origin Story

 1400 years of philosophical thinking on nature, and the body’s processes resulted in the development of Taoism and the Internal Energy Arts (Neigong).
 Masters of the external styles applied internal knowledge to the movements and development ensued for 500 more years resulting in the first tai chi forms.
 This continues with five main families and with you.
 By practicing tai chi you consciously decide to join the long tai chi history and work to understand the inherent power that your body was intended to manifest.